July 24, 2019

 Entering as many do from the southern end, it’s easy to miss out on some of Central Park’s uptown treats.
 If you’re with kids especially, it’s worth a trip to the very tip to check out the shady haven that is Harlem Meer and maybe even indulge in some catch-and-release fishing.
 If it’s more of a romantic rendezvous you’re after, The Pool is perfect for picnics and passion by the weeping willows.

-Back down the way around 79th St, just West of the (admittedly beautiful and worthwhile) tourist trap Belvedere Castle, lies Shakespeare Garden, whose flora consists only of plants mentioned in the bard’s plays.
+Back down around 79th St, just west of the visitor centre at Belvedere Castle, lies Shakespeare Garden, whose flora consists only of plants mentioned in the bard’s plays.
 Again perfect for romance or solitary reading, if you’re after seclusion.
 Across the way, behind the Metropolitan Museum of Art the area around the impressive Egyptian Obelisk (Cleopatra’s Needle) which dates from 1450 BC is a good stop for history lovers and anyone looking for quiet contemplation.

 The Loeb Boathouse on the eastern edge of the Lake is popular and its waterfront restaurant is perfect for al fresco evening dining.
 If you’re a casual daytime stroller though, this might seem a little fancy for a passing bite.
 If so, head round the side to the Loeb’s Express Café for great salads, burgers and chilli dishes you can enjoy on the go if you’re not stopping for a relaxing gondola ride.

-BK’s premier open-air attraction though, is Brooklyn Botanic Garden, which celebrates its centenary this year.
-52 acres of gorgeous gardens within gardens, this is one you might want to make a day of during the heatwave.
-Though the magnificent cherry tree esplanade will be past its spring bloom state, the park’s Japanese Hill-and-Pond Garden (America’s first) has plenty of calming capability with its zen-like bridges and winding walkways.
+Brooklyn’s premier open-air attraction though, is Brooklyn Botanic Garden, which offers 52 acres of gorgeous gardens within gardens – a place you might want to make a day of during a heatwave.
+Though the magnificent cherry tree esplanade will be past its spring bloom, the park’s Japanese Hill-and-Pond Garden (America’s first) has plenty of calming capability with its zen-like bridges and winding walkways.
 For a different, more western vibe, we love the Cranford Rose Garden, but BBG’s delights are almost endless.

 For the summer visitor, a row round Meadow Lake is one of the best ways to while away the afternoon hours.
 If you’re a little more passive and happen to hit the lake in early August, you might catch the Hong Kong Dragon Boat Festival.
 As the park is home to the Queens Museum of Art and New York Hall of Science, there’s stuff to do inside if the sun does get too much.

-If you want to get right out of the city and have a day to head all the way uptown and across, the Bronx’s Pelham Bay is New York’s largest public park and even has a beach.
+If you want to get right out of the city and have a day to head all the way uptown and across, the Bronx’s Pelham Bay is New York’s largest public park – triple the size of Central Park – and even has a beach.
 There’s a beach in The Bronx?
 Oh yes, and it’s a nice one, but it will be busy in a heatwave.
-However with 2,766 acres of islands, walking trails and cycling paths, playgrounds, wetlands, a horseriding centre and wildlife sanctuaries, it would be hard not to enjoy something at Pelham Bay Park.
+However with 2,766 acres of islands, walking trails, cycling paths, playgrounds, wetlands, horseriding trails and wildlife sanctuaries, it would be hard not to find something to enjoy.
+If the heat takes a toll there’s always Bartow-Pell Mansion to explore; a 19th century country house surrounded by terraced gardens and wildflower zones.